roberthsu2003/PythonForDataAnalysis/重複執行與字串操作/README.md

 >>> "'Nay,' said the naysayer."
 "'Nay,' said the naysayer."

 >>> 'The rare double quote in captivity: ".'
 'The rare double quote in captivity: ".'

 >>> 'A "two by four" is actually 1 1⁄2" × 3 1⁄2".'
 'A "two by four is" actually 1 1⁄2" × 3 1⁄2".'

->>> "'There's the man that shot my paw!' cried the limping hound." "'There's the man that shot my paw!' cried the limping hound."
+>>> "'There's the man that shot my paw!' cried the limping hound."
+"'There's the man that shot my paw!' cried the limping hound."

+#多行文字
 >>> '''Boom!'''
     'Boom'
 >>> """Eek!"""